moleculerjs/site/source/docs/cachers.md

 let broker = new ServiceBroker({
     cacher: new RedisCacher({
         ttl: 30, // set Time-to-live to 30sec.
 Disabled: 0 or null
-        monitor: false // Turn on/off Redis client monitoring.
-If enabled there will be logged (on debug level) every client operations.
+        monitor: false // Turns Redis client monitoring on/off.
+If enabled, every client operation will be logged (on debug level)

         // Redis settings, pass it to the `new Redis()` constructor
         redis: {